-- For the TestNav app, open TestNav and navigate to the Massachusetts sign in page, and then click the user icon in the top right and choose "App Check" from the menu. - A success message should display within a few seconds. - If there is an error message, review the device setup instructions for the TestNav app or contact the MCAS Service Center. - If the Configuration Identifier is entered, the App Check will also verify that the device has the appropriate permissions to the primary and, if specified, the secondary save locations.
-The identifier can be found in PAN on the Create/Edit TestNav Configuration page (Setup >
+- For the TestNav app, open TestNav and navigate to the Massachusetts sign in page, and then click the user icon in the top right and choose "App Check" from the menu. - A success message should display within a few seconds. - If there is an error message, review the TestNav 8 User Guide for device setup instructions for the TestNav app and App Check error messages.
+Contact the MCAS Service Center with additional questions.

-TestNav Configurations > Create/Edit TestNav Configurations).
+If the Configuration Identifier is entered, the App Check will also verify that the device has the appropriate permissions to the primary and, if specified, the secondary save locations.
+The identifier can be found in PAN on the Create/Edit TestNav Configuration page (Setup>TestNav Configurations>Create/Edit TestNav Configurations).

 Note: ChromeOS devices: Peer-to-peer (P2P) networking should be disabled on ChromeOS devices.
-If it is available, devices can automatically update Chrome from nearby devices of the same model, resulting in an interruption in testing.
+If it is enabled, devices can automatically update Chrome from nearby devices of the same model, resulting in an interruption in testing.
 Turn off this option in the Google Admin Console; it will help reduce errors and/or interruptions during testing.
 See Appendix B, section 1 (Technology Set-Up) for instructions on how to disable P2P networking on Chromebooks.